 Despite this progress, ABA continues to be viewed by some as controversial.
 Some critics perceive that it identifies the ‘problem’ within the individual and not as part of a larger context.
-Others remain concerned about elements of historical theory and practice which stopped being a mainstream focus of academic psychology back in the mid 1980’s.
+Others remain concerned about elements of historical theory and practice which stopped being a mainstream focus of academic psychology back in the mid-1980s.

-PBS seeks to understand the function that a behaviour of distress serves as opposed to simply describing it.
-So PBS practitioners start by recognising that a behaviour of distress might have developed as a unique way of communicating a need, wish or emotion that the person has developed in previous environments or by traumatic experiences.The best available evidence, and clinical guidelines support the use of PBS as both a governing framework to improve the quality of someone’s life and an approach to reduce the probability of behaviours of distress by changing the environment, how people react and interact with someone and developing a greater understanding and relationship with them.
+PBS seeks to understand the function that the behaviour of distress serves as opposed to simply describing it.
+So PBS practitioners start by recognising that behaviour of distress might have developed as a unique way of communicating a need, wish or emotion that the person has developed in previous environments or by traumatic experiences.The best available evidence, and clinical guidelines support the use of PBS as both a governing framework to improve the quality of someone’s life and an approach to reduce the probability of behaviours of distress by changing the environment, how people react and interact with someone and developing a greater understanding and relationship with them.

-PBS is a widely used and person-centred approach to identifying and meeting a person’s support needs, and is most commonly used to support people with learning disabilities, some of whom may also be autistic.
+PBS is a widely used and person-centred approach to identifying and meeting a person’s support needs and is most commonly used to support people with learning disabilities, some of whom may also be autistic.
 All of our behaviour specialists follow the framework from the PBS Academy and the practice guidelines set out by the PBS Alliance and the British Institute of Learning Disabilities.